rcheng805/CORE-RL/torcs/README.md

 (5) snakeoil3_gym.py - Python script to communicate with TORCS simulator. \
 (6) add_ddpg.py - Run the CORE-RL algorithm with a fixed regularization weight, λ.
 This can be modified under the comment "Set control prior regularization weight". \
 (7) add_ddpg_adaptive.py - Run the CORE-RL algorithm with an adaptive regularization weight, λ.
 The hyperparameters for the adaptive strategy are tuned through the variables "factor" and "lambda_max". \
+(8) practiceregcg.xml - Configuration file that sets up the TORCS simulator with the required parameters.
+It must be placed in the TORCS installation directory. \

 TORCS results are output as .log files because the simulator for distinct training runs must be run on individual sockets.